cisagov/get.gov/pages/domains/domains_choosing.md

 - Erie&#46;gov

 ### Domain names for cities
+This organization type includes cities, towns, townships, villages, etc.

-Most city domains must include the two-letter state abbreviation or clearly spell out the state name.
+Most city domains must include the two-letter state abbreviation or clearly spell out the state name unless city or county exceptions apply.
 Using phrases like “City of” or “Town of” is optional.

+Some cities don’t have to refer to their state.

+- City names that aren't shared by any other U.S. city, town, or village can be requested without referring to the state.
+We use the [Census Bureau’s National Places Gazetteer Files](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html) to determine if names are unique.

+- Certain cities are so well-known that they may not require a state reference to communicate location.
+We use the list of U.S. “dateline cities” in the Associated Press Stylebook to make this determination.

+- The 50 largest cities, as measured by population according to the Census Bureau, can have .gov domain names that don’t refer to their state.

 Examples:
 - CityofEudoraKS&#46;gov
 - WallaWallaWA&#46;gov
 - Pocatello&#46;gov

-Some cities don’t have to refer to their state.

-- City names that are not shared by any other U.S. city, town, or village can be requested without referring to the state.
-We use the Census Bureau’s National Places Gazetteer Files to determine if names are unique.

-- Certain cities are so well-known that they may not require a state reference to communicate location.
-We use the list of U.S. “dateline cities” in the Associated Press Stylebook to make this determination.

-- The 50 largest cities, as measured by population according to the Census Bureau, can have .gov domain names that don’t refer to their state.
+- nyc&#46;gov

 ### Domain names for special districts
+These are independent organizations within a single state.

 Domain names must represent your organization or institutional name, not solely the services you provide.
+It also needs to include your two-letter state abbreviation or clearly spell out the state name unless city or county exceptions apply.

 Examples:
 - ElectionsShelbyTN&#46;gov
+- GlacierViewFire&#46;gov
 - HVcoVote&#46;gov
 - TechshareTX&#46;gov
 - UtahTrust&#46;gov

 ### Domain names for school districts
+School districts that aren’t part of a local government are eligible for .gov domains.

 Domain names must represent your organization or institutional name.

+Example:
 - mckinneyISDTX&#46;gov

-Check if your desired .gov domain is available
+## Check if your desired .gov domain is available
 Check to make sure your desired name hasn’t already been registered.

 [field].gov [Check availability](#)